rehive/docs-portal/content/platform/users/tiers.md

 weight: 4
 ---

 Tiers are the primary tool available for configuring variations in available functionality (and the execution of that functionaly).
-These variations are the applied automatically based on a users group and they highest tier they fulfull the reuirements for.
+These variations are applied automatically if a user matches the requirements for a given tier.

-For instance, a company could setup two tiers that limit the max amount a user can transfer based on what data the user has submitted.
-This could be as simple as setting a USD 0.00 limit if the user has not verified their email address and setting a USD 1000.00 limit if they have verified their email address.
-By default, companies are preloaded with sensible tiers and tier requirements but the Platform makes it easy to adjust or completely overhaul the tiers as needed to suit different business requirements.
+For instance, a company could configure tiers that limit the max amount a user can transfer based on what data the user has submitted.
+This could be as simple as configuring a USD 0.00 limit if the user has not verified their email address as well as a USD 1000.00 limit if they have instead verified their email address.

+By default, companies are preloaded with sensible tiers and tier requirements but the Platform makes it easy to adjust or completely overhaul the tiers based on your business requirements.

 ### Requirement sets and items

 In order to configure what users a tier applies to, the Platform supports a highly configurable system for rule customization.
-Custommization is done via "requirement sets" and "requirement items" that allow for highly adaptable hierarchy of conditions.
+Custommization is done via "requirement sets" and "requirement items" that allow for a wide variety of hierarchical conditions.

 The best way to apply tier customizations is to access them in the dashboard, which includes a feature-rich interface for handling all possible condition sets and rules available in the Platform.